-We have a wealth of specialist experience of affordable care for people aged 50+ with dementia or serious mental health care needs, including mixed dementia, vascular dementia, frontotemporal dementia, Alzheimer’s disease, dementia with Lewy bodies, corticobasal degeneration (CBD), alcohol-related brain damage (ARBD), schizophrenia and personality disorders.
+We have a wealth of specialist experience of providing residential, respite and palliative care for people aged 50+ with dementia or serious mental health care needs, including mixed dementia, vascular dementia, frontotemporal dementia, Alzheimer’s disease, dementia with Lewy bodies, corticobasal degeneration (CBD), alcohol-related brain damage (ARBD), schizophrenia and personality disorders.

 People are at the heart of Agincourt.
 We respect all our residents – their dignity, beliefs, space, and their right to make personal choices in care.